aorith/deb-docker-builder/README.md

 - `/recipe-ro` a read-only bind mount
 - `/recipe` a copy of the contents, *scripts* should do its work here

-All the bash *scripts* found at `/recipe/build/scripts` (which would be `recipes/<package_name>/<tag>/build/scripts` outside of the container) will be executed in order.
+All the *scripts* or binaries with execution permissions found at `/recipe/build/scripts` (which would be `recipes/<package_name>/<tag>/build/scripts` outside of the container) will be executed in order.
-When those *scripts* finish the contents of `/recipe/package` will be built into a .deb file and saved to the `output/` directory outside of the container.
+When those *scripts* finish the contents of `/recipe/package` will be built into a `.deb` file and saved to the `output/` directory outside of the container.

 The `DEBIAN/control` file should include: